gusmiller/ORM-ECommerce/README.md

 ## E-Commerce Application

-The assignment description starts <i>"Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products"</i>.
-I could not agree more with this open statement.
-It is a winning statement.
+The assignment description starts <span style="color:lightblue"><i>"Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products"</i></span>.
+I could not agree more with this openning statement, it is a winning statement.

 As developers and throughout our careers we will encounter many opportunities to build applications that would be implemented either in -in-house hosted servers or on the cloud.
 I know this because, this is what I have done for the past 27 year in my career, acting as a, #Systems Analyst #Developer #DBA and more.
 The most important step in the process, is to demonstrate the client, that we can handle the database.
-Databases can get out of control very easy, so we need to spend as much time as possible in modeling it.
+Databases, can get out of control very easy, so we need to spend as much time as possible in developing the right model.

 This assignment allows us to put in practice what we have learned.
 Not just by achieving what is asked in the requirements, but to go beyond; use our imagination.
-There is much room for improvements.
+There is much room for improvements on this template eCommerce Application.

-I called my application "eCommerce Express".
+As developers we should always name our applications, I have called my application <span style="color:orange">"eCommerce Express"</span>.
 Here is my product!

    <div style="margin-top: 15px;">
       <img src="./assets/images/ORM002.png">